 Booking an engineer appointment

-If you need to cancel or reschedule your appointment just sign into your account at virginmedia.com/myvirginmedia and select My Appointments.
+If you need to cancel or reschedule your appointment, just register or sign into your account at virginmedia.com/myvirginmedia.
+Your appointment details will be displayed at the top of the page.

 * For details about how much it costs to call our team from a Virgin Media home phone, visit virginmedia.com/callcosts.
 Call costs from other networks and mobiles vary.